ddterm/gnome-shell-extension-ddterm/docs/BuildInContainer.md

 > If the option is not set, the build system will try to find the executable
 > at build time.

-After these steps, you should get the package file:
+After these steps, you should get the bundle file:
 `build-dir/ddterm@amezin.github.com.shell-extension.zip`.

-## 4. Install the package
+## 4. Install the bundle

 > [!TIP]
-> Instead of installing the package on your system, you can test it
+> Instead of installing the bundle on your system, you can test it
 > in a [virtual machine], or in a [nested (windowed) GNOME Shell].

 [virtual machine]: /docs/Vagrant.md